Physical Therapy And Low Back Pain: What You Need To Know

 In the past opioids and surgery were often used as first line treatment for chronic low back pain.
 With the recognition of the growing opioid crisis it was a welcome change when guidelines began to shift away from first line pharmaceutical treatment.

-As part of the campaign against opioid use, the CDC has endorsed physical therapy as a nonpharmacological alternative (no drugs involved) to pain relief and the American College of Physicians (ACP) 2017 guidelines recommends starting with techniques commonly used by physical therapists, rather than using pain relief drugs to treat low back pain.
-We are seeing increasing support for this treatment option for low back pain.
+As part of the campaign against opioid use, the CDC has endorsed physical therapy as a top way to manage back pain without the use of medication/drugs.
+The American College of Physicians (ACP) 2017 guidelines also recommends starting with techniques commonly used by physical therapists, rather than using pain relief drugs to treat low back pain.
+It's no wonder then that we are seeing increasing support for this particular way to treat low back pain.

 Physical therapists are specialists who are licensed to treat a variety of musculo-skeletal ailments.
-They are able to address specific injuries as well as issues related to the normal “wear and tear” on our bodies.
+They are able to address specific injuries as well as more general issues often related to the regular “wear and tear” on our bodies.

 Physical therapy can be an effective way to treat the symptoms of low back pain, like decreased range of motion and strength.
-By teaching core strength exercises, and improving flexibility, physical therapy can help with the performance of daily activities, and it can help prevent future low back pain episodes.
+By teaching core strength exercises and improving flexibility, physical therapy can help people perform their daily activities better and it can help prevent future episodes of low back pain.

 When To See A Physical Therapist For Back Pain?

-The most common reason that people see a physical therapist is to address pain or to fix an injury that is impacting their ability to go about their daily lives.
-Some people also turn to physical therapy after having had surgery so that they can restore their level of function and mobility.
+The most common reason that people end up seeing a physical therapist is to address pain or to fix an injury that is impacting their ability to go about their daily lives.
+Some people also get physical therapy after having had surgery because it is a great way to improve your function and mobility.

 What To Expect From a Physical Therapy Session